ImVineprexDE/ModeratorMode/readme.md

 ## ✨ Features

 - **Seamless State Saving:** Toggling moderator mode (`/mm`) instantly saves a player's location, inventory, gamemode, health, food level, experience, and potion effects.
 - **Crash-Proof Persistence:** Player data is saved to a local JSON file, ensuring that even if the server crashes, a moderator's inventory and state are never lost.
 - **Fully Configurable Hotbar:** Admins can define a custom set of items that moderators receive upon entering the mode.
 Add special tools, compasses, or custom items from other plugins directly from in-game!
+- **Player Inspection System:** Right-click any player while in moderator mode to view their inventory, ender chest, statistics, and active potion effects in real-time—all in secure, read-only GUIs.
+- **Comprehensive Logging:** All moderation actions are automatically logged to JSON files with timestamps, including mode entries/exits, player inspections, and hotbar modifications.
 - **Built-in Moderator Tools:**
     - **Simple Vanish:** Automatically hides moderators from regular players using the reliable built-in Bukkit method.
     - **Permanent Night Vision:** Grants infinite night vision to ensure moderators can see everything clearly, day or night.
     - **Item Drop Protection:** Prevents moderators from accidentally dropping their configured tools.
 - **Easy In-Game Management:** All hotbar items can be managed via simple admin commands.
 No need to manually edit YAML files after the initial setup.
 - **Lightweight & No Dependencies:** Built to be efficient and stable with no external plugin dependencies required for core functionality.

 ---